cap-js/docs/guides/deployment/late-cut-microservices.md

 - deployment agility,
 - distributed development, and so on.

-While these benefits exist, they are accompanied by complexity and performance losses.
+While these benefits exist, they're accompanied by complexity and performance losses.
 True microservices each constitute their own deployment unit with their own database.
 The benefits attributed to microservices can be broken down into multiple aspects.

 | Aspect | Benefits | Drawbacks |
 | ---------- | -------- | --------- |